gongahkia/yuho/README.md

 Yuho is a domain-specific language dedicated to simplifying [legalese](https://www.merriam-webster.com/dictionary/legalese) by providing a programmatic representation of Singapore Law.

-Yuho's current applications are focused on Singapore Tort and Criminal Law *(but really can be applied to any jurisdiction that relies on [statutes](https://www.merriam-webster.com/dictionary/statute) and or [case law](https://www.merriam-webster.com/dictionary/case%20law)*).
+Yuho's current applications are focused on Singapore Criminal Law *(but really can be applied to any jurisdiction that relies on [statutes](https://www.merriam-webster.com/dictionary/statute))*.

 ## Rationale